simcap/rockverify/README.md

 Here RockVerify allows to simply register your item on the blockchain anonymously, making it easily downloadable later on while removing the possibility of the attacker scenario above happening.

-## Register on the blockchain
+## Register a downloadable on the blockchain

-To register an item on the blockchain export your Rockside API key and register the URL of the item:
+To register an downloadable item on the blockchain export your Rockside API key and register the URL of the item:

 ```console
 export ROCKSIDE_API_KEY